 ‘It’s also incredibly inefficient.’
 This, I fear, may be more bad news.
 Sedartis thinks not, he thinks it a challenge, he wants to convince me that this is not a good thing nor is it a bad thing either, it is just a thing, and one we need to embrace:

-‘If you want to advance to the next level, if you want to take your next major leap, you are going to have to do something you may think of as inconceivable, but that will become as normal to you as walking upright and speaking in sentences has become to you now: become hybrid.
+‘If you want to advance to the next level, if you want to take your next major leap, you are going to have to do something you may think of—paradoxically—as inconceivable, but that will become as normal to you as walking upright and speaking in sentences has become to you now: become hybrid.
 With your own invention: information technology.
 It is part of you already, you created it: far from being separate from you, it is you.
 Augmented intelligence.
 You’re already augmenting your physical capability all the time, you’re building body parts, you’re transplanting at will, you’ll be printing organs ere long, you shy away very briefly before you embrace the advantages of a body that works, and overcome any squeamishness you may have about manipulating what you were given by nature.
-Your next step, unless you want to stay stuck in this repetition of ‘from zero’ learning – which entails all your quirky, adorable failings – is to tap your brains into the network and allow new generations to start from a base above zero.’
+Your next step, unless you want to stay stuck in this repetition of ‘from zero’ learning—which entails all your quirky, adorable failings—is to tap your brains into the network and allow new generations to start from a base above zero.’

 That, I instinctively shudder, is surely wildly problematic.
 ‘Indeed,’ thinks Sedartis, ‘it is.
 Your ethical challenges have just gone exponential.
-You have a task on your hand; there is no way around it, because this is as inescapable as reading glasses or pacemakers were at their time, and you’ve quite readily got used to them too, but this is a step of a different magnitude, and beyond magnitude of a different kind altogether: you will have to think about what you want your species to be.
+You have a task on your hand; there is no way around it, because this is as inescapable as reading glasses or pacemakers were at their time, and you’ve quite readily got used to them too; but this is a step of a different magnitude, and, beyond magnitude, of a different kind altogether: you will have to think about what you want your species to be.
 You have to define what it is to be human.
-Shudder you may, and recoil for a moment, but then you have to get over yourself and grasp this nettle like all the others you’ve grasped and take your people with you.
-Allow not half of you to be left behind and become the servants – the, dare I say it, slaves – of those who push forward.
-Allow not your species to be torn apart into two, three tiers with some going all the way and some being stranded and some unable, unwilling or unallowed to proceed simply because they do not understand.
+Shudder you may, and recoil for a moment, but then you have to get over yourself and grasp this nettle like all the others you’ve grasped, and take your people with you.
+Allow not half of you to be left behind and become the servants—the, dare I say, slaves—of those who push forward.
+Allow not your species to be torn apart into two, three tiers with some going all the way, and some being left stranded, and some unable, unwilling or unallowed to proceed, simply because they do not understand.
 If they understand and choose different, that is another matter.
 But help them at least understand.
-You’re on the brink of a development in your species that will define the next few hundred, maybe few thousand years.
+You’re on the brink of a development that will define the next few hundred, maybe few thousand years of your species.
 Do this well: you have a lot riding on it…’